labdave/guides/create_annotation_db_annovar.md

 * End
 * annotation columns

+**Notes:**
+1. Recommended format fot the `region` based annotation file is `BED`.
+2. You can use multiple `BED` files in the command line.
+Please refer to the command line examples for more details.
+3. `Annovar` maintain the order of the multiple `BED` files in the output file as they provided in the command line.
+4. To avoid the confusion of the multiple `BED` file annotation, a `post-processing` script is required to

 ### Gene-based annotation file specification
 Following are the required columns to present in the annotation file.
 * Chromosome (e.g. chr1 or 1)